chaos-genius/chaosgenius-docs/docs/roadmap.md

 These are main features that we enable soon

 -   Anomaly detection
-    -   Investigate Anomaly List View
+    -   Hourly anomaly detection
+    -   Reasoning & causality for each anomaly
-    -   Sub-Dimensional Anomaly Detection & Alerting
+    -   Data backfilling & model retraining
-    -   Anomaly Detection for KPIs w/o any Dimensions
+    -   Sub-Dimension anomaly investigation by size & severity

 -   API/Code level configuration for
     -   Hyperparameters for any algorithms